Knowledge Hub / 6 FAFSA Mistakes and How to Avoid Them

 1. Completing the FAFSA late or not at all

 Completing the FAFSA requires some preparation and gathering of paperwork.
 Not only will you need to provide your personal and financial information, but you’ll also need to share information about your parents’ financials if you’re a dependent student.
-Here’s what you may need to have on hand as you’re completing your FAFSA:
+Here’s what you should have on hand as you’re completing your FAFSA:

 Gathering this information beforehand can make it easier to complete your FAFSA.
 It’ll also save you significant time.